Camborne railway station: Description

+It is located on Trevu Road in Camborne, adjacent to a level crossing and the Railway Hotel.

 Platform 1 is for westbound trains to Hayle, St Erth and Penzance.
 There is parking alongside this platform and at the end the car park is an old railway goods shed, although it is no longer used for its original purpose.
 Platform 2 is served by eastbound trains to Truro, Plymouth and London.
 The main station buildings are situated on platform 2, which is the one nearest the town centre.
 There is a small car park behind the station buildings, which contain a booking office, café and waiting room with toilets.
 A level crossing passes over the line at the east end of the two platforms.